 A NOTE ABOUT COURSE CONTENT: In Social Science and Humanities, we examine just about every aspect of the social world, we talk about provocative material.
 Please be advised that when we explore controversial topics, and they are always framed within an academic context.
 Keeping in mind that when we find ourselves in a space outside of our comfort zone, it's an opportunity for learning, and you may be confronted with subject matter that might challenge you.
 Please note, however, that you are responsible for any course material you miss if you choose not to participate.
 If you have any questions or concerns about content or climate, feel free to email me at any time.

 READING REQUIREMENTS:

-- All readings & handouts are available on our Canvas site. - Readings are uploaded in each module. - Handouts are uploaded on our Course Handouts page (link on homepage).
+- All readings & handouts are available on our Canvas site. - Readings are uploaded in each module. - Handouts and resources are uploaded to the course in your Get Started Module

 STRONGLY RECOMMENDED READINGS: